josamuna/NoteKeeperApp/README.md

-## NoteKeeper project for Andela Trainning 2020
+## NoteKeeper project for Andela Training 2020

 # This project is made from the scratch and covert many Modules, like :